Convertible Coupe Slams Into Utility Pole In Fair Lawn

 A canary yellow BMW convertible with an Air Jordan logo slammed into a utility pole in Fair Lawn, sending a senior female passenger to the hospital.

-She and her son told police they'd been sideswiped by another car on narrow River Road, across from Joel Tanis & Son Concrete, in Fair Lawn shortly after 1 p.m.
+She and her son told police their M3 had been sideswiped by another car on narrow River Road, across from Joel Tanis & Son Concrete, in Fair Lawn shortly after 1 p.m.

 The woman sustained a wrist injury and was taken to a local hospital by a Bergen County Office of Emergency Management ambulance, police said.